gggg

 Sutter Health is the nation’s 10th largest not-for-profit health system and is comprised of 57,000 employees, including more than 15,000 nurses.
 The organization serves 3.5 million people each year and cares for 1 out of every 100 Californians.
 Sutter Health’s mission is to prioritize patients’ care above all, while consistently supporting and valuing their people.
 Destination…

-Charge Nurses as Mentors: How CNOs Can Encourage a Culture of Learning
+Charge Nurse as Mentor: How CNOs Can Encourage a Culture of Nurse Mentorship

-The case for mentoring in Nursing The Future of Nursing 2020-2030 (2021) report identifies mentoring as critical in transitioning to a more equitable healthcare system stating that “new and established nurse leaders – at all levels and in all settings – are needed to lead change” (National Academies of Sciences, Engineering, and Medicine, [NAM] 2021,…
+The case for mentoring in Nursing The Future of Nursing 2020-2030 (2021) report identifies nurse mentorship as critical in transitioning to a more equitable healthcare system stating that “new and established nurse leaders – at all levels and in all settings – are needed to lead change” (National Academies of Sciences, Engineering, and Medicine, [NAM]…

 2023 Trends for Nursing Learning & Development Efforts